Sleep

 It seems like forever, but it will pass

 I know it does not seem possible, but it will (almost always) pass.
 This is a season in your life which is exhausting but which most of us value as an essential part of being a parent.
 Must admit though, as much as I loved my babies, I don’t miss the interrupted sleep and looking back, I’m not sure how I managed!
-Somehow you just keep putting one foot in front of the other, check in with family and friends, make time to enjoy your baby and before you know it, the days/weeks/months have gone and your baby is a toddler/preschooler and you wonder where the time went.
+Somehow you just keep putting one foot in front of the other.
+Do check in with family and friends, make time to enjoy your baby and before you know it, the days/weeks/months have gone and your baby is a toddler/preschooler and you wonder where the time went.
 For those where it does not pass, do get help (see point 9).
 A good night’s sleep matters for all of us.